shahnami/oif-solver/OVERVIEW.md

 # OIF Solver Overview

-## Summary

 The OIF Solver is a high-performance cross-chain order execution system designed for the Open Intents Framework.
-It discovers intents across multiple blockchains, validates and executes orders through optimal paths, and manages settlement processes.
-The solver operates as an autonomous service that monitors blockchain events, makes intelligent execution decisions, and ensures reliable transaction delivery across heterogeneous blockchain networks.
+It discovers intents across multiple EVM chains, validates and executes orders through optimal paths, and manages settlement processes.
+The solver operates as an autonomous service that monitors blockchain events, makes intelligent execution decisions, and ensures reliable transaction delivery across networks.

 ## High-Level Project Structure

 The OIF Solver uses Rust for its performance-critical requirements in cross-chain transaction execution.
 Rust provides zero-cost abstractions for the modular architecture, compile-time guarantees for concurrent blockchain monitoring across multiple chains, and predictable latency without garbage collection pauses, essential when competing to execute orders.
-The memory safety guarantees are crucial when handling cryptographic operations simultaneously.
+Additionally, the memory safety guarantees are crucial when handling cryptographic operations simultaneously.

 ```
 oif-solver/